torgeirl/boreas-scheduler/README.md

   - using [the Gecode solver](https://github.com/Gecode/gecode): `--solver, gecode`
   - using the Z3 SMT solver: `--solver, smt`

-Configure Boreas to run the optimizer using [Google's OR-Tools solver](https://developers.google.com/optimization/):
+For instance, the following will instruct Zephyrus2 to use the OR-Tools as its solver:
   - Add `Options = --solver, lex-or-tools`

 ## Credits